 Overview

-Many seniors had to show up in person just to register for classes, check lunch availability, or ask basic questions.
-That created a high friction experience for people already dealing with mobility limitations, long transit times, limited English proficiency, and low confidence with digital tools.
-In many cases, seniors had to invest time, energy, and risk before even knowing whether a trip would be worthwhile.
+That uncertainty created a high friction experience for people already dealing with mobility limitations, long transit times, limited English proficiency, and low confidence with digital tools.
+In many cases, seniors had to spend time, energy, and physical effort before even knowing if the trip would be worth it.

 We produced a short video that follows James, a lonely senior living in Koreatown, as he navigates the center’s outdated system and discovers Mimi.
 The video demonstrates how Mimi helps him explore classes, receive real time lunch updates, and rekindle his joy for dancing, all without needing to stand in line or struggle with forms.